asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 ## Clustering
 While remoting is an important feature to build a scalable actor system, there still is room to improve the actor system’s availability as a whole.
 A sender enqueues a message to the remotely hosted actor’s mailbox, but the destination host’s availability is not always guaranteed.
 A hardware outage or power outage on a specific host may occur at any moment.
 As a matter of fact, even a daily operation such as application deployment may lower the service availability instantaneously.
 In such a case, messaging a remotely hosted actor results in a dead letter.
 To work as a distributed actor system, all machines must always be available and ready to interact with each other, or otherwise a messaging fails.
 Keeping a hundred percent availability for all time is not realistic or pragmatic.

 Clustering is built with a service discovery mechanism on top of the remoting feature to give extra robustness to work with the aforementioned availability issue.
 Multiple server instances work as a single cluster to provide specific types of actors.
-When one or more server instances go down, such an event is detected by the service discovery mechanism, and messages are always rooted to active actors on active instances.
+When one or more server instances go down, such an event is detected by the service discovery mechanism, and messages are always routed to active actors on active instances.

 ![Clustering](clustering.png)